mclarkson/obdi-aws-p2ec2/README.md

 > List of security group names (not IDs) that instances will belong to when
 > creating a new EC2 Instance.

+*Aws_subnetid*
+> A subnet ID of a subnet to put the new instance in.

 The following variables are used by the Bash script when modifying the OS:

 *Aws_dnsserver_ip* and *Aws_dnsdomain*